cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Enhanced EVA Suit

-Upgraded with advanced nanofiber muscle strands for superior mobility, this suit offers extended life support through an efficient CO2 scrubber and oxygen generator.
+Upgraded with advanced nano fiber muscle strands for superior mobility, this suit offers extended life support through an efficient CO2 scrubber and oxygen generator.
 Radiation shielding is provided by a layer of dense polymer mesh interwoven with lead microfibres and absorbing gel layers.

 #### Hostile Environment Suit